Massachusetts Alimony Reform

 In addition, if during a marriage one spouse fails to finish his or her education in order to support the relationship or marriage, that person may be eligible for rehabilitative alimony.
 In cases such as this, a parent who was forced to quit school to stay home with children or enter the working world may receive this type of alimony if he or she wishes to return to school.

-Our Methuen alimony lawyer has more than a decade of experience to use to your advantage.
+Our Methuen alimony lawyer has nearly two decades of experience to use to your advantage.
 We truly care about our clients, and are available 24/7 to help you.

 Please call us today at (978) 327-5140 to request a complimentary consultation.